 Absorption enhancers make the effects of a nutrient stronger, cancel out the effects of inhibitors, or increase absorption rates and are an important additive to dog supplements.
-Great Salt Lake Salts are an all-natural, low-sodium full-spectrum, ionic sea-mineral concentrate from Utah’s Great Salt Lake and is important for the effective absorption of vitamins and nutrients.
+Great Salt Lake Salts are an all-natural, low-sodium full-spectrum, ionic sea-mineral concentrate from Utah’s Great Salt Lake and are important for the effective absorption of vitamins and nutrients.

 *Shortcut alert: TopDog’s Joint Supplement GlycanAid contains all of these first 6 ingredients.

 Hyaluronic Acid (or HA) is a gel-like substance that is naturally produced by your dog’s body, serving as a shock absorber and helping to lubricate their joint fluid.
 In older dogs, highly active dogs, or dogs that have suffered an injury, HA can become damaged and lead to joint issues.
-HA given in supplement form has been shown to be effective in replacing damaged HA in the joints that commonly occurs from overuse, age, or trauma.
+HA given in supplement form has been shown to be effective in replacing damaged HA in the joints that commonly occur from overuse, age, or trauma.

 Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA)

 These two well-known omega-3 fatty acids reduce inflammation by blocking the enzymes (lipoxygenase and cyclooxygenase) that contribute to it.
 They work harmoniously together and are found in most omega supplements.